OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_cv_hyper/screencast/slides.md

 <br/>

-# Chapter Title
+# Data Analysis in Python

-### Subchapter Title
+### Cross-validation and hyperparamters in scikit-learn

 <br/>

-Janoś Gabler and Hans-Martin von Gaudecker
+Janoś Gabler, Hans-Martin von Gaudecker, and Tim Mensinger

 ---